Movement Skill: Balancing Tripod Transitions

-Video highlight #2: Balancing tripod transitions on 2×4 board with a sandbag
+Video 2: Tripod transitions on 2×4 board with a sandbag

-- In this video, I am practicing balancing tripod transitions on a 2×4 board while holding a sandbag.
-The sandbag changes the context of the exercise by adding a dynamic resistance/weight.
-This increases the demands on body, especially the core.
+In this video, I am practicing balancing tripod transitions on a 2×4 board while holding a sandbag.
+The sandbag changes the context of the exercise by adding a dynamic resistance/weight, thus increasing the demands on the body, especially the core.

 Don’t give up; practice often

 This sounds like a simple exercise, but for many, it is quite demanding: both physically and mentally.
 If you find yourself struggling with your balance, do not become discouraged.

 - Practice until you feel efficient and comfortable with the movement.